Minimum Unit Pricing

-Year-on-Year data between 2018 and 2019 shows that the value of alcohols sales in convenience stores has risen by almost 10%, giving retailers a decent cash injection.
-With the awareness of the MUP, convenience retailers can make their beer, wine and spirits category shine, with plenty of opportunities for promotions and cross-selling.
+Year-on-Year data between 2018 and 2019 shows that the value of alcohol sales in convenience stores has risen by almost 10%, giving retailers a decent cash injection.
+With the awareness of the MUP, convenience retailers can make their beer, wine, and spirits category shine, with plenty of opportunities for promotions and cross-selling.

 Bolt’s Minimum Unit Pricing (MUP) eLearning Module is designed to give staff a comprehensive understanding of how the MUP legislation works and what it means for them – what do they need to do to remain compliant and competitive.

 Fully online and interactive, accessible 24/7 on any device, and with no time limits, thanks to Bolt’s state-of-the-art learning management system.
 A certificate can be downloaded upon the successful completion of the eLearning module.

 This module covers the key information surrounding MUP included in the Alcohol (Minimum Pricing) (Scotland) Act 2012.